raphreyes/p3-arcade-game/README.md

 The object is to move your player into the water at the top row of the game board.
 If you collide with an enemy, your player will be knocked back 1 tile and you will loose points.
 Your next move will stand you up.
 Be sure to stand up quickly when you are in the enemy lanes!
+The farther left you are when you reach the goal, the more you will score.
+The farther right will score less.

 ***Reaching Goal: +50 points***
+***Bonus points for scoring on either left 2 columns.***
 ***Collision with Enemy: -15 points, plus knock back 1 tile.***